vivianakgp/Pokemodex/README.md

 ## Description

-===
 Pokedex shows a card list of more than 1000 pokemons with images and basic description.
 ![pokedex route](https://github.com/vivianakgp/Pokemondex/blob/main/src/assets/imgReadme/pokemonList.jpeg)

 Each card contains the pokemon images, name and type.
 It also contains the number of attak, defense and spead.
 Additionally the background change acordding to the type of pokemon.
 ![](https://github.com/vivianakgp/Pokemondex/blob/main/src/assets/imgReadme/pokeCard.jpeg)

-Each Pokemon card has a route of detail page path, here it is described in more detail about it.
+Pokemon card has a route of detail page path, here it is described in more detail about it.
 ![pokedex/id route](https://github.com/vivianakgp/Pokemondex/blob/main/src/assets/imgReadme/pokeDetail.jpeg)

-You can search a pokemon by name or filter them by pokemon type.
+You can also search a pokemon by name or filter them by pokemon type.
 ![](https://github.com/vivianakgp/Pokemondex/blob/main/src/assets/imgReadme/pokeByType.jpeg)

 ### Technologies

-===

 - Create React App
 - React Router